Enter the Palace and explore our gilded State Rooms with their priceless collections of portraits, tapestries and furniture.

 Glimpse into the lives of Palace staff over the centuries on the ‘Downstairs’ Tour.

-Visit the Butterfly House in the Pleasure Gardens, home to butterfly species from all around the world.
+Visit the Butterfly House in the Walled Garden, home to butterfly species from all around the world.

-Find your way out of the Pleasure Gardens’ beautiful Marlborough Maze; two miles of yew trees in a design inspired by the history of Blenheim Palace.
+Find your way out of the Walled Gardens’ beautiful Marlborough Maze; two miles of yew trees inspired by the history of the Palace.